88h88h/Backend-assignment-sleep-tracker/README.md

 - URL: /api/sleep/:userId
 - Method: GET
 - Path Parameters:
-  - userId: String - The ID of the user.
+  - userId: String (required) - The ID of the user.
 - Success Response:
   - Code: 200
   - Content: Array of sleep records for the specified user.